lpan/lpan.github.io/_posts/2017-06-11-front-end-fantasy.md

 migrate to) a SPA instead of rendering HTML pages on the server.
 As a trade off, you now have to deal with data fetching and caching (inb4 graphql), bundle size optimization (code splitting), SEO optimization, state management and more.
-Since many other peeps are scratching their head the same way as you do, many good, benevolent and not creepy people on the Internet developed cool libraries to make everyone's life easier.
+Since many other peeps are scratching their head the same way as you are, many good, benevolent and not creepy people on the Internet developed cool libraries to make everyone's life easier.
 As someone who is sane, you (and many others) started to use those libraries in your code base.